 Strasbourg is home to the oldest Christmas market in France, with its origins dating back to 1570, hence its nickname, the Capital of Christmas.
 Strasbourg has several Christmas markets, each one joining up with the next to create a citywide celebration of Christmas that offers a little something for people of all ages.

 Where To Stay: The Hilton Strasbourg is a great choice for those looking for a nice place to stay in Strasbourg within easy reach of attractions.

 Of all the Christmas markets in Berlin, WeihnachtsZauber Gendarmenmarkt is the most popular.
-It’s surrounded by the German Cathedral, French Cathedral, and Berlin’s Concert Hall, and feels like a sealed-off time capsule of the past.
+Located in Bebelplatz at the Staatsoper Unter den Linden, it’s surrounded by the State Opera, St. Hedwig’s Cathedral, Hotel De Rôme, and the Altes Palais/Library and feels like a sealed-off time capsule of the past.